finos/common-domain-model/documentation/source/documentation.rst

 The CDM only integrates the reference data components that are specifically needed to model the in-scope products, events and interest calculation components.

 This translates into the representation of the **party**, with two alternate representations, modelled as attributes: the **legal entity** and the **natural person**.
 The reason for making use of the class inheritance model, with Party as a the base type that would be extended by LegalEntity and NaturalPerson, is that the Rosetta model doesn't support downcasting, which was causing issues in some scenarios.
+This will be further assess at some future point.

 It is expected that this CDM reference data representation will be further expanded once use cases for the model will be firmed out.